 Miso is more than just soup.
 You can use this versatile paste in salad dressings, as well as dips, sauces and spreads.
+It's delicious on vegetables like these Miso Baked Sweet Potatoes.
 The lighter coloured miso pastes have a milder flavour than darker ones.
 Dark miso has a hearty flavour that complements root vegetables beautifully, as with the daikon radish and carrot in this soup.
 You'll find miso paste in the refrigerator case near the tofu in your grocery store, or, in an Asian grocery.

 If you aren't familiar with daikon, it's a very large white radish with a mild, sweet flavour.
-If you can't find one, substitute a turnip or rutabaga in this soup.
+The word, daikon, actually means, "large root" It's sometimes called Oriental radish, or Japanese radish.
+Check out this article for more info on this great produce item, and to see a picture: What is Daikon Good For?
+Daikon is easy to find in the produce section of most groceries, but, if you can't find one, substitute a turnip or rutabaga in this soup.

 - 6 cups water

 - ¼ cup miso paste

 - ¼ oz package dashi crystals

 - ½ daikon radish peeled and cut into thin strips

 - 2 carrots peeled and cut into thin strips